-NICE guidelines recommend diagnosis using a sweat test or a cystic fibrosis gene test in people with a series of qualifications, including family history, recurrent and chronic pulmonary disease, persistent chest X-ray changes among others.
+NICE guidelines, which are written primarily for the United Kingdom, recommend diagnosis using a sweat test or a cystic fibrosis gene test in people with a series of qualifications, including family history, recurrent and chronic pulmonary disease, persistent chest X-ray changes among others.
 For individuals with a positive sweat test result, a clinical assessment that suggests CF, or a gene test that suggests one or more CF mutations, NICE recommends referral to specialist CF centers.